crashoverride777/swifty-receipt-validator/README.md

 ```

-In this example sharedSecret is only set to nil because I am only validating regular in app purchases.
-To validate a auto renewable subscriptions you can enter your shared secret that you have set up in itunes.
+In this example sharedSecret is set to nil because I am only validating regular in app purchases.
+To validate a auto renewable subscriptions you can enter your shared secret that you have set up in itunes and optionally handle additional checks (see below).

 # Additional Validation Checks